UpStairs Lounge arson attack: Funerals and memorial services

 Many churches refused to hold funerals for the dead.
 Reverend William P. Richardson of St. George's Episcopal Church agreed to hold a small prayer service for the victims on June 25.
 Approximately 80 people attended the event.
-The next day, Iveson B. Noland, the Episcopal bishop of New Orleans, rebuked Richardson for hosting the service.
+The next day, Iveson B. Noland, the Episcopal bishop of the Diocese of Louisiana, rebuked Richardson for hosting the service.
 Noland received more than 100 complaints from parishioners concerning the service, and Richardson's mailbox filled with hate mail.

 Soon after two additional memorial services were held on July 1 at a Unitarian church and St. Mark's United Methodist Church, headed by Louisiana's Methodist bishop Finis Crutchfield and led by MCC founder Reverend Troy Perry, who came from Los Angeles to participate.
 Mourners exited through the church's main door rather than an available side exit, a demonstration of a new willingness to be identified on camera.
 Several families did not step forward to claim the bodies of the deceased.
 A few anonymous individuals stepped forward and paid for the three unknown men's burials, and they were buried with another victim identified as Ferris LeBlanc in a mass grave at Holt Cemetery.
 LeBlanc's family would not learn of his death in the arson attack until January 2015.
 In 2018, Robert L. Camina, director of the UpStairs Inferno documentary, announced in The Advocate that, after extensive research, one of the three unknown victims could finally be identified as 32-year-old Larry Norman Frost.
+This announcement and its underlying research received a negative peer review in The Advocate from fellow UpStairs Lounge scholars Clayton Delery and Robert Fieseler.
+These scholars pointed to a lack of forensic evidence, the omission of historic materials contradicting Camina's case and the absence of comment from the coroner as reason for Frost to remain "a possible Up Stairs Lounge victim or even a probable one with an asterisk."

 In June 1998, the 25th anniversary of the fire, as part of Gay Pride celebrations, a memorial service was organized by Rev. Dexter Brecht of Big Easy Metropolitan Community Church (also known as Vieux Carre MCC) and Toni J. P. Pizanie.
 It was held at the Royal Sonesta Hotel Grand Ball Room and attended by New Orleans Councilman Troy Carter, Rev. Carole Cotton Winn, Senior Rabbi Edward Paul Cohn of Temple Sinai, Rev. Kay Thomas from Grace Fellowship in Christ Jesus, Rev. Perry, and 32 members of the New Orleans community representing the victims.
 Carter then led a jazz funeral procession to the building on the corner of Chartres and Iberville Streets, the site of the club, and members of the local MCC laid a memorial plaque and wreaths at the grave.
 Among the attendees was the niece of victim Clarence McCloskey.